 At face value it's hard to see why anyone wouldn't use free business software.
 However, there are some downsides:

-- Support can be costly.
+- Support can be costly or non-existent.
 Free software often has a small market share.
-You may need more help to install and use the software, yet finding that support may be harder.
+As a result, if you need help installing and using the software, you may find support from the vendor to be limited, costly or non-existent.

 - Non-standard formats.
 Although many free packages claim to be compatible with comparable commercial software, this isn't usually guaranteed.
-As a result, you can hit problems when sharing files.
+As a result, you can hit problems when sharing files between apps.

 - Future uncertainty.
-Free software packages are often developed by volunteers.
+Free software is often developed by volunteers or hobbyist programmers.
 This means you aren't guaranteed the bug fixes and updates which are standard with commercial software.

 You can address some of these issues by using a commercial distribution of an open source package.
 These offer you a guaranteed level of compatibility, support and service.